Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a

 \subsection{Computational Methods}

 All quantum-chemical calculations were performed with \textsc{Gaussian}~16, Rev.~B.01.\cite{frisch_2016_gaussian16} Structures were optimized at the B3LYP-D3/6-311++G(d,p) level with Grimme’s D3 dispersion correction.\cite{becke_1993_jcp,lee_1988_prb,grimme_2010_jcp} An ultrafine integration grid and tight SCF thresholds were used throughout; geometry optimizations employed very-tight criteria (Opt=VeryTight) with analytical Hessians at the first step (CalcFC).
-Vibrational frequencies confirmed true minima (no imaginary modes).
+For isolated organic chromophores, hybrid density functionals such as B3LYP combined with triple-$\zeta$ Pople basis sets including polarization and diffuse functions (e.g., 6-311++G(d,p)) are widely used and benchmarked for vibrational frequency calculations and spectroscopic modeling, including in $\pi$-conjugated chromophores and related molecular systems.\cite{andersson_2005_jpca,greenwood_2014_jpcl,tang_2023_jpcl} Vibrational frequency analyses confirmed that all optimized geometries correspond to true minima on the potential-energy surface, as evidenced by the absence of imaginary frequencies.
 To compare with experiment, a single uniform frequency-scaling factor was applied to the DFT values (reported with the assignments), consistent with established practice for vibrational frequency benchmarking.\cite{scott_1996_jpc,merrick_2007_jpca,alecu_2010_jctc}